 2010-11: De Leo skated for the Los Angeles Selects U16 team.
 In 35 games he scored 20 goals with 19 assists.

 2011-12: De Leo made his WHL debut with Portland as a 16-year-old — skating in 69 of 72 regular season games and all 22 playoff contests for the Winterhawks.
-Playing a lower line role for the WHL’s top scoring team, he scored 14 goals with 16 assists and was +12 with 25 penalty minutes in the regular season.
-De Leo had 1 assist and was -1 with 2 penalty minutes in the playoffs as Portland reached the WHL Finals against the Edmonton Oil Kings.
+Playing a lower line role for the WHL’s top scoring team, he scored 14 goals with 16 assists and was plus-12 with 25 penalty minutes in the regular season.
+De Leo had 1 assist and was minus-1 with 2 penalty minutes in the playoffs as Portland reached the WHL Finals against the Edmonton Oil Kings.

 2012-13: De Leo provided valuable secondary scoring for Portland in his second WHL season.
 He scored 18 goals with 38 assists and was plus-28 with 24 penalty minutes in 71 regular season games.
 The Winterhawks had the WHL’s best record and captured the playoff title; reaching the Memorial Cup for the first time after three straight WHL Finals appearances.
 De Leo scored 5 goals with 12 assists and was plus-12 with 15 penalty minutes in 21 WHL playoff games.
 He scored 2 goals with 1 assist and was plus-2 with 4 penalty minutes in five Memorial Cup games.